yttan/Concurrenrt-Read-Write-Lock/README.md

 # Concurrenrt-Read-Write-Lock

-Author: Lai Man Tang, Yuting Tan
+Author: Yuting Tan, Lai Man Tang
 Date: 12/09/2017

 This project is aimed to implement a concurrent reader writer lock using c++11 atomic features.